 Yon holds a doctorate in Organizational Psychology from the California School of Professional Psychology at Alliant International University.
 She received her Master’s in Industrial/Organizational Psychology and a BA in Business Administration from Golden Gate University.

 Yon is a member of the Organization Development Network, Society of Industrial/Organizational Psychologists, American Psychological Association, and the International Leadership Association.
 She is certified in Korn Ferry’s Emotional and Social Competency (360) Inventory, Leadership Styles Assessment, and Organizational Climate Survey.

-As an organizational effectiveness consultant, my work encompasses three areas:
+As a leadership development and organizational effectiveness consultant, my work encompasses three areas:

-Collaborating with leaders who want to enable and support organizational health and effectiveness.
+2) Collaborating with executives senior leaders to enable and support organizational health and effectiveness to create impactful change.

 3) Partnering with individuals to gain insight into their life journeys to create a path into personal and professional leadership.